You are here

 CSC Yellowknife, NT Design Lab, July 2022

-The mindyourmind team travelled to Yellowknife, Northwest Territories to work in partnership with Tree of Peace Friendship Centre and CBYF Yellowknife.
+The mindyourmind team travelled to Yellowknife, NT to work in partnership with Tree of Peace Friendship Centre and CBYF Yellowknife.
 Together, we engaged a group of passionate youth leaders from the Yellowknife area.
 Over the two-day Design Lab, we talked about mental health and the issues the youth faced within their community, as well as how to use art to explore these issues and what mental health means to them.

 This Design Lab focused on how we could use art as a form of self expression to explore what mental health means to us, our immediate circle, and our community.
 We recognize that having discussions about mental health can sometimes feel overwhelming.
 Therefore, we explored alternative and creative ways to have these conversations.
 Together we practiced art therapy techniques and added new tools to our individual self care tool kits.
-During the two days, we created two collaborative art pieces that will be showcased within youth spaces in Yellowknife.
+During the two days, we created two collaborative art pieces that were showcased within youth spaces in Yellowknife.
 The pieces are meant to be a conversation starter and a way to highlight the conversations we had.